Magnitude Invariant Parametrizations Improve Hypernetwork Learning: Limitations

-The main limitation of the work was that our experiments were on one widely used class of hypernetwork models: those whose architecture is composed of fully connected layers and which use activation and initialization choices commonly recommended in the literature.
-While we believe that we would seem similar improvements for other architectures, that was not studied.
+A limitation of this work is that all hypernetwork models used in our experiments are composed of fully connected layers and use activation and initialization choices commonly recommended in the literature.
+Similarly, we focused on two optimizers in our experiments, SGD with momentum and Adam.
+We believe that we would see similar results for other less common architectures and optimizers, but this remains an area of future work.
+Furthermore, we focus on training models from scratch.
+Given that hypernetworks are becoming increasingly popular in transfer learning tasks using pretrained models, we believe this will be an interesting avenue for future analysis of MIP.